ErikUckert/business-web-page/README.md

-One Page Version of a small business homepage for an local Engineer
+This is a small business homepage for a local Engineer
 ---

 <img src="images/preview_image.PNG" size="480" />